Skip to Main Content

 EMPLOYER TACTICS REVEALED HOW EMPLOYERS USE AGE TO TERMINATE EMPLOYEES

 Very often, someone will come to our office having just been fired, feeling that the reason given by their employer just doesn’t make sense.
 For example, a seasoned marketing executive loses his job shortly after his company brings in a team of young consultants.
-When the marketing department turns its focus exclusively upon social media, his role and responsibilities are gradually minimized.
-Eventually, he is terminated and replaced by several of his own former trainees.
+When the marketing department turns its focus exclusively upon social media, its role and responsibilities are gradually minimized.
+Eventually, he is terminated and replaced by several of his former trainees.

 In yet another instance, a Strategy Analyst is abruptly demoted after over a decade in his supervisory position.
-He is assigned to œproject work as his role in the firm is slowly marginalized.
-The firm’s turns its employee recruitment efforts on finding œyoung, œenergetic, œenthusiastic new graduates.
+He is assigned to project work as his role in the firm is slowly marginalized.
+The firm’s turns its employee recruitment efforts on finding young, energetic, enthusiastic new graduates.
 His compensation is drastically reduced when the firm decides to allocate the lion’s share of the annual bonus pool to its new hires.
 When he complains, he is warned that he could easily be replaced by a kid right out of school for a fraction of his salary.

 You may be a victim of age discrimination if: